pierremrtn/dimensions_theme/README.md

 ### Uses multiple enum for dimensions

-The `Dimensions` theme extension support using multiple enums as dimension token.
+The `Dimensions` theme extension supports using multiple enums as dimension tokens.
-This can be useful if you want to give different kind of dimensions value their own enum.
+This can be useful if you want to give different kinds of dimensions value their own enum.

 ```dart
 enum Space {